allegro/allegro.tech/_posts/2015-08-27-android-fogger.md

 layout: post
 title: Blur background under Android common UI elements
 author: pawel.byszewski
-tags: [android, ui, blur, renderscript]
+tags: [tech, android, ui, blur, renderscript]
 ---
 All over the Internet there are code snippets that show how to make a blur effect on Android.
 But if you want to introduce blur as a part of your app design and use it as an effect to hide content under dialogs, drawer etc. there is no ready solution for all UI components.
 That’s why I wrote the [Fogger](https://github.com/allegro/fogger) library.

 It does not require any complicated setup and has almost no effect on your app architecture.
 So it is simple to use even if your product is already on the market.
 Here is some showcase:

 <iframe height="315" width="420" src="https://www.youtube.com/embed/QqfhN5deSIU?rel=0" frameborder="0" allowfullscreen class="youtube_iframe"></iframe>

 If you want to try it yourself, check out the
 [example app](https://play.google.com/store/apps/details?id=pl.allegro.foggerexample) on Google Play.